luftreich/blog_source/source/_posts/2012-03-21-os161-general-tips-for-system-call.markdown

 tags: [bmake, ctags, gdb, syscall]
 ---

-Here are some practice that will hopefully make you fell more comfortable and more productive when you poking with os161 syscalls.
+Here are some practice that will hopefully make you feel more comfortable and more productive when you poking around with os161 syscalls.

 <!-- more -->